msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 System environments are loaded and stored in an `ENV` object.
 This contains the sensitive keys for the program.

 ##### 8. Hymnal
 This part will now scan the hymnal package and retrieves its parsed content.
-Hymn package is specified in `CF.__FILE_HYMNALDB`.
+The hymn package is specified in `CF.__FILE_HYMNALDB`.
 If the user changes the `[HYMNAL] PACKAGE = <name>` in settings.cfg (`SW.FILE_CONFIG`), the specified package will be used.

 **HymnalDB._VerifyDatabase()**

 There are several directories for the package search.
 This includes:
 1. `A_ScriptDir` or the directory where the .exe is located.
 2. `SW.DIR_PROGRAM` or the program's directory in `A_CommonAppdata` (ProgramData)
 3. `SW.DIR_DOCS_PROGRAM` or the program's directory in `Documents\MSDAC Systems`

-Failure to find the package in these directories will result to `AbsentPackage` error in `Errors.HymnsDB`.
+Failure to find the package in these directories will result in `AbsentPackage` error in `Errors.HymnsDB`.

 The package path is stored in `CF.__FILE_HYMNALDB` which will be used later in Launcher class.

 **HymnalDB.ScanHymnal()**

-The method will return a map of all hymnal data such as number of hymns in English, Tagalog, User, or both, the hymn titles, and hymn numbers.
+The method will return a map of all hymnal data such as the number of hymns in English, Tagalog, User, or both, the hymn titles, and hymn numbers.

 The method uses `SevenZip` to read the contents inside the package.